penrose/penrose/packages/docs-site/blog.md

 ---
 layout: home
 title: Penrose Blog
 subtext: Welcome to the Penrose blog!
+We post about new features, technical insights, and thoughts on diagramming here regularly.
 ---

 <BlogHome />